-The initial verification period, including on-site observation of experiments (if applicable) and report creation, can take up to three months.
+The initial verification period, including on-site meeting (if applicable) and report creation, can take up to three months.
 Applicants must include this time in their schedule.
-Selected projects that receive a 'Go' decision at the conclusion of the initial verification effort will be subject to both an intermediate and a final verification.
-The time required for the intermediate and final verifications will be considerably less than the initial verification.
-However, the applicant must also consider that time should be allocated to collect and analyze data for these verifications.
-The interim verification must be complete prior to moving between budget periods (i.e. the end of a budget period should be after any necessary key milestone delivery dates).
+Selected projects that receive a 'go' decision at the conclusion of the initial verification effort will be subject to an interim verification.
+The applicant must also consider that time should be allocated for these verifications.